 - Better visibility at night by reducing halos and starbursts at night.

 - Reasonably priced for being such an innovative product

-- Can change the appearance of your eye color, especially if you have light-colored eyes.
+- It can change the appearance of your eye color, especially if you have light-colored eyes.

 - Not available for astigmatism and multifocal customers as of now.

 - May not be completely clear indoors